Connerrrrr/CSCD01CourseWork/a1/README.md

 ![alt text](https://github.com/UTSCCSCD01/course-project-apple_team/blob/master/a1/Images/Preprocessing.svg "Preprocessing")

-The sklearn.preprocessing package includes scaling, centering, normalization, binarization methods to change the raw data into a suitable data representation for the downstream estimators.
+The **_sklearn.preprocessing_** package includes scaling, centering, normalization, binarization methods to change the raw data into a suitable data representation for the downstream estimators.

-The sklearn.random_projection.py provides two projections such as SparseRandomProjection, GaussianRandomProjection, which are child classes of BaseRandomProjection, to quickly process data into models.
+The **_sklearn.random_projection.py_** provides two projections such as **_SparseRandomProjection_**, **_GaussianRandomProjection_**, which are child classes of BaseRandomProjection, to quickly process data into models.

-The sklearn.discriminant_analysis.py provides Linear and Quadratic Discriminant Analysis to characterizes or separates objects.
+The **_sklearn.discriminant_analysis.py_** provides Linear and Quadratic Discriminant Analysis to characterizes or separates objects.

-In general, the preprocessing package contains a lot of data processing classes and each class is highly decoupled.
-Since they are estimators, they inherited from BaseEstimator and some mixin classes to have special features.
+In general, the **_preprocessing package_** contains a lot of data processing classes and each class is highly decoupled.
+Since they are estimators, they inherited from **_BaseEstimator_** and some mixin classes to have special features.

 --------